When consent is informed

 The consent discussion should be documented.

-For more information on the various aspects of consent, see the CMPA handbook, Consent: A guide for Canadian physicians and the Good Practices Guide.
+For more information on the various aspects of consent, see the CMPA handbook, Consent: A guide for Canadian physicians and the CMPA - Good practices.